 S.H.E.D also went on the road as part of a major school tour for ThisisDerby:Reimagine – engaging with more than 1,351 children in Derby to increase their access to essential life skills.
 Activities that took place in the S.H.E.D included arts, theatre and music activities, movement sessions exploring fairy tales and carnival arts making sessions.

-2020 has been a year of research and development for new projects, with Rhiannon successfully securing Arts Council England funding.
-The team are currently working on over 10 different projects and initiatives with a wide variety of exciting partner artists and organisations as part of the Shedding Project – Derby County Community Trust, National Justice Museum, Buxton Heritage Trust, The Highrise Project, CHEAD, OneConversation, The Gramophones, Pinchbeck & Smith, Sam Beckett Jr, DESIS and more.
+2020 was a year of research and development for new projects, with Rhiannon successfully securing Arts Council England Project Grants funding.
+The team having been working on over 10 different projects and initiatives with a wonderfully wide variety of partner artists and organisations as part of the Shedding Project – Derby County Community Trust, University of Derby, National Justice Museum, Buxton Heritage Trust, High Peak Borough Council, The Highrise Project, CHEAD, OneConversation, The Gramophones, Pinchbeck & Smith, Sam Beckett Jr, DESIS and more.

-S.H.E.D has been a base for research into education reform and on the August bank holiday weekend, we even got out on the road again to the National Justice Museum for a special exhibition on young people, protest and privilege.
+S.H.E.D was a base for research into education reform and on the August bank holiday weekend, we even got out on the road again to the National Justice Museum for a special exhibition on young people, protest and privilege.

 With a faint light at the end of the Covid-19 tunnel, S.H.E.D are focussing on bringing together this research and development, transforming it into a programme of events and activities for you in 2021 and beyond.
-In our recovery from the pandemic, we will have an even greater role to play in supporting communities, towns and cities with the provision of a unique space to support the arts ecology where venues have sadly had to close their doors.
-It will provide artists and communities with the opportunity to come together, to create and to be in conversation with one another.
+In our recovery from the pandemic, we will have an even greater role to play in supporting communities, towns and cities with the provision of a unique space to support the arts ecology where venue doors have been closed.
+We vow to provide artists and communities with the opportunity to come together, to create and to be in conversation with one another.